The Monuments Men

 Tropes displayed include:

 - Ambiguously Jewish: Epstein.
-Although he doesn't display any stereotypically "Jewish" traits, it's easy to read between the lines when he mentions that his family immigrated to the U.S. from Germany in 1938.
+Although he doesn't display any stereotypically "Jewish" traits, it's easy to read between the lines when he mentions that his family immigrated to the U.S. from Germany in 1938 and his grandfather being sent to Dachau.
 Also, during the ending montage, he's the one shown returning a Torah to a synagogue.

 - Avengers Assemble: A montage of the Monuments Men being recruited from their civilian occupations, intercut with them being issued their military uniforms and equipment.